-Looking for the best deals and discount offers for Walt Disney World between Fall 2019 and Christmas 2020?
+Looking for the best deals and discount offers for Walt Disney World between Spring 2020 and Christmas?
 This post offers info on PIN codes, special offers, Free Dining, and other money-saving deals for Walt Disney World.
-(Last updated August 1, 2019.)
+(Updated February 4, 2020.)

 Some of these room-only discounts can be converted to a package, which we do not recommend.
 The only difference with booking a package is that you’re locking yourself into paying more for park tickets and other vacation components, meaning you can’t use our Money-Saving Tips for Buying Walt Disney World Tickets or other strategies for saving.

-As far as PIN/Unique Offer Code goes, there are now offers available that go through the end of Summer 2019.
+As far as PIN/Unique Offer Code goes, there are now offers available that go through the end of Spring 2020.
 If you’re wonderingwhat a PIN code is and how to get one, read this.
-Unfortunately, we have not received any PIN/UOCs for Fall 2019, let alone 2020.
+Unfortunately, we have not received any PIN/UOCs recently.
 (If anyone reading this has, please reply in the comments with the details!)

 If you want to help determining what discounts are available for your travel dates and which resort will work best for your family, we recommend requesting a quote from Be Our Guest Vacations, a no-fee Authorized Disney Vacation Planner.
 The agents there will book your vacation and help take the stress out of planning.